RphWbr/visiannot/doc/source/userguide-visiannot.rst

 	annotevent_dict["Label-1"] = [200, 105, 0, 50]
 	annotevent_dict["Label-2"] = [105, 205, 0, 50]

 There are two labels (dictionary keys), to which is associated a color (dictionary values).
-It is worth to note that the label ``"DURATION"`` is not permitted because it is used internally by :class:`.ViSiAnnoT`.

 :numref:`fig-annot-event` shows a screenshot of the events annotation tool.